truenas/documentation/content/SCALE/SCALECLIReference/System/CLIBoot.md

 {{< /expand >}}

 ### Get_State Command
-The `get_state` command provides information on the boot pool that includes name, path, online status, health and warning settings, size and fragmentation.
+The `get_state` command provides information on the boot pool.

 {{< expand "Using the Get_State Command" "v" >}}
 #### Description
 The `get_state` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
 The command returns the boot pool name, path, online status, healthy and warning settings, status code and status detail, boot pool size including allocated and free space, and fragmentation information.
 It includes dictionary mentions for the scan, topology, and autotrim settings.

 #### Usage
 From the CLI prompt, enter: